 '''

 positional arguments:

-Username you want to use.
+name Username you want to use.
 If no name is provided it

-name

 will show the current user

 optional arguments:

--h, --help

-show this help message and exit
+-h, --help show this help message and exit

--c, --clean

-Remove user and tokens for all remotes
+-c, --clean Remove user and tokens for all remotes

 -p [PASSWORD], --password [PASSWORD]

 User password.
 Use double quotes if password with

 spacing, and escape quotes if existing.
 If empty, the

 password is requested interactively (not exposed)

 -r REMOTE, --remote REMOTE

 Use the specified remote server

--j JSON, --json JSON json file path where the user list will be written to

 '''